topdeveloper55/Static-Website/README.md

 Odds 'N Ends
 -----
-* The AirBnB eslint rules set it used.
+* The AirBnB eslint rules set is used for linting.
-* Override linting rules are used for tabs instead of spaces, etc.
+* Rule exceptions of allowing jsx in js and a few more are allowed.